Barron's Picks And Pans: Amazon (NASDAQ:AMZN), Eli Lilly (NYSE:LLY), Fiat Chrysler (NYSE:FCAU) And More

 Also: see the prospects for a top pharmaceutical company and a trendsetter in big tech.

->"This Shipping Play Looks Like a Winner, and Yields Nearly 7%" by Nicholas Jasinski points out that buying shares of a shipping-container company at the start of an international trade war might seem like the height of folly.
+"This Shipping Play Looks Like a Winner, and Yields Nearly 7%" by Nicholas Jasinski points out that buying shares of a shipping-container company at the start of an international trade war might seem like the height of folly.
 Yet, see why the story said shares of Triton International Ltd (NYSE: TRTN) are poised to rally sharply on growing demand.

 Andrew Bary's "Facebook Looks Like a Bargain After Stock Slide" suggests that the FANG stocks are likely to remain dominant despite the effects of last week's stunning fall in Facebook, Inc. (NASDAQ: FB) shares.
 See why the Barron's story said Facebook and Alphabet Inc (NASDAQ: GOOGL) have investor appeal now.